RG9n/RG9n.github.io/write-ups/hackpark.md

 "This room will cover brute-forcing an accounts credentials, handling public exploits, using the Metasploit framework and privilege escalation on Windows."

-Task 1: Deploy the vulnerable Windows machine
+## Task 1: Deploy the vulnerable Windows machine

-**1) Whats the name of the clown displayed on the homepage?
+**1) Whats the name of the clown displayed on the homepage?**

 Let's start by running an nmap on the device to see what's available to us.
 I always like to run an aggressive scan (-A) on all ports (-p-) with very verbose information.

 ```
-nmap
+nmap 10.10.220.231 -A -p- -vv
 ```

 We need to add -Pn to the end of the nmap to skip host discovery, because it is blocking our ping probes.